simeononsecurity/simeononsecurity.ch/content/articles/fortinet-vs-cisco-comparing-network-security-applicances/index.en.md

 Similarly, Cisco's **ASA** appliances provide **stateful packet inspection, application control**, and **VPN support**.
 These features enable administrators to create granular policies for network traffic, ensuring that only authorized traffic is allowed through the firewall.
 Additionally, the VPN support enables secure remote access to networks over the internet.

 **Intrusion Prevention Systems (IPSs)** are designed to detect and block malicious network traffic.
 Both Fortinet and Cisco offer IPS functionality within their security appliances.
-Fortinet's FortiGate appliances utilize **threat intelligence** and **behavioral analysis** to detect and prevent advanced threats.
+Fortinet's FortiGate appliances use **threat intelligence** and **behavioral analysis** to detect and prevent advanced threats.
 This enables administrators to identify and block malicious traffic before it can cause damage to the network.

 Similarly, Cisco's ASA appliances offer **protocol anomaly detection** and **signature-based intrusion detection**.
 These features enable administrators to monitor network traffic for suspicious activity and block any malicious traffic that is detected.